RodneyShag/LeetCode_solutions/Solutions/Jump Game.md

 -  Time Complexity: O(n)
 - Space Complexity: O(1)

 Due to our jump value being [0, jump], we can solve this in O(1) space.
-However, this O(1) space solution is not possible in all variations to this problem, such as [this problem](https://github.com/RodneyShag/Interview_solutions/blob/master/Questions/HackerRank/Java%201D%20Array.md).
+However, this O(1) space solution is not possible in all variations to this problem, such as in [this problem](https://github.com/RodneyShag/Interview_solutions/blob/master/Questions/HackerRank/Java%201D%20Array.md).